causerp/cangjie_stdx/doc/libs_stdx_en/aspectCJ/aspectCJ_package_api/aspectCJ_package_classes.md

 Parameters:

-- packageName: String - The package name of the target function, e.g., "default", "std.core";
+- packageName!: String - The package name of the target function, e.g., "default", "std.core";
-- className: String - For member functions, specifies the class name; for global functions, leave empty;
+- className!: String - For member functions, specifies the class name; for global functions, leave empty;
-- methodName: String - The name of the target function, e.g., "foo";
+- methodName!: String - The name of the target function, e.g., "foo";
-- isStatic: Bool - Indicates whether the target function is a static member function;
+- isStatic!: Bool - Indicates whether the target function is a static member function;
-- funcTypeStr: String - The type signature string of the target function (without spaces).
+- funcTypeStr!: String - The type signature string of the target function (without spaces).
 For custom types, the package name must be included and separated by `.`.
 Does not include the implicit this parameter type.
 Example: "(Int64,std.core.Object)->Unit";
-- recursive: Bool - For member functions, indicates whether to weave into override versions in subclasses; otherwise, this field should be false.
+- recursive!: Bool - For member functions, indicates whether to weave into override versions in subclasses; otherwise, this field should be false.

 ## class InsertAtExit